gabrielkomor/MapGenerator/README.md

 - **Press `Esc` key**

 ## Project Status
 Project is complete.
-I currently have no plans to further develop the game, as I have achieved the intended learning outcomes
+I currently have no plans to further develop the game engine, as I have achieved the intended learning outcomes

 ## Sources
 The idea, graphics and the project itself are completely original, I did not use any external sources during its creation